danwit/jQache/README.md

 # Why?

-Have you ever caught yuorself doing this?
+Have you ever caught yourself doing this?

 ```javascript
 $("myElement").addClass("myClass");